-2. Clinical Case
+3. Clinical Case

-Each student will complete a full neuropsychological evaluation of an assigned clinical case.
-This will culminate in a written report of the case, feedback to the parent and child, and presentation of the case in class.
+Each student will follow a full neuropsychological evaluation of an assigned clinical case.
+This will culminate in a written report on the case and presentation of the case on the last day of class.

-3. Examinations
+4. Examinations

 Each student will complete a practical examination, which will assess competency in the administration of neuropsychological measures.
-In order to ensure an understanding of the course materials, a mid-term examination will be administered.
-There will be no final examination for this course.
+In order to ensure an understanding of the course materials, a take-home final examination will also be administered.